-The primary goal of performance testing includes establishing the benchmark behaviour of the system.
-There are a number of industry-defined benchmarks, which should be met during performance testing.
+The primary goal of performance testing includes establishing the benchmark behavior of the system.
+There are a number of industry-defined benchmarks that should be met during performance testing.

-Performance testing does not aim to find defects in the application, it address a little more critical task of testing the benchmark and standard set for the application.
-Accuracy and close monitoring of the performance and results of the test is the primary characteristic of performance testing.
+Performance testing does not aim to find defects in the application.
+It also does not pass or fail the test.
+Rather, it addresses the critical task of setting the benchmark and standard for an application.
+Performance testing should be done very accurately.
+Close monitoring of the application/system performance is the primary characteristic of performance testing.

-For example, the time difference between the generation of request and acknowledgement of response should be in the range of x ms (milliseconds) and y ms, where x and y are standard digits.
-A successful performance testing should project most of the performance issues, which could be related to database, network, software, hardware etc…
+Another example would be that of a Request-response model.
+We can set a benchmark that the time difference between the generation of request and acknowledgment of response should be in the range of x ms (milliseconds) and y ms, where x and y are the standard digits.

-The sole purpose of load testing is to assign the system the largest job it could possible handle to test the endurance and monitoring the results.
-An interesting fact is that sometimes the system is fed with empty task to determine the behaviour of system in zero-load situation.
+The sole purpose of load testing is to assign the system the largest job it can possibly handle to test the endurance of the system and monitor the results.
+An interesting fact here is that sometimes the system is fed with an empty task to determine the behavior of the system in the zero-load situation.

 Load Testing Goal:

-The purpose behind stress testing is to ascertain the failure of system and to monitor how the system recovers back gracefully.
-The challenge here is to set up a controlled environment before launching the test so that you could precisely capture the behaviour of system repeatedly, under the most unpredictable scenarios.
+The purpose of stress testing is to ascertain the failure of the system and to monitor how the system recovers back gracefully.
+The challenge here is to set up a controlled environment before launching the test so that you can precisely capture the behavior of the system repeatedly under the most unpredictable scenarios.